alejandrofdez-us/similarity-ts/README.md

 ## License

-Time Series Evaluation Framework is free and open-source software licensed under the [MIT license](LICENSE).
+SimilarityTS toolkit is free and open-source software licensed under the [MIT license](LICENSE).